Alexhuszagh/fast-float-rust/README.md

 Since [fast-float-rust](https://github.com/aldanor/fast-float-rust) is unmaintained, this is a fork containing the patches and security updates.

+## Features

+`no-panic`: when this feature is enabled, the crate guarantees that it will not trigger a runtime panic.

 ## Testing

 There are a few ways this crate is tested: